wavefrontHQ/observability-for-kubernetes/docs/collector/openshift-operator.md

 * Set `collector.useProxy: true` in `wavefront-collector-operator_v1beta1_cr.yaml`

-Now configure the Wavefront proxy by following any one of the options:
+Now configure the Wavefront Proxy by following any one of the options:

-* Option 1: [Using external Wavefront proxy](#option-1-using-external-wavefront-proxy) to send metrics to a Wavefront proxy that is already configured and running outside of the cluster.
+* Option 1: [Using external Wavefront Proxy](#option-1-using-external-wavefront-proxy) to send metrics to a Wavefront Proxy that is already configured and running outside of the cluster.
-* Option 2: [Using internal Wavefront proxy](#option-2-using-internal-wavefront-proxy) to deploy Wavefront proxy into the Openshift cluster and configuring it.
+* Option 2: [Using internal Wavefront Proxy](#option-2-using-internal-wavefront-proxy) to deploy Wavefront Proxy into the Openshift cluster and configuring it.

 8. Replace OPENSHIFT_CLUSTER_NAME in `wavefront-collector-operator_v1beta1_cr.yaml` and run:
 ```